 I am interested in real estate, urban economics, household finance, and industrial organization.

-I am on the job market this cycle.
 My job market paper studies The Impact of Institutional Investors on Homeownership and Neighborhood Access.

 Contact: joshua.coven@baruch.cuny.edu

-Since 2012, institutional investors entered the single-family rental market in areas that subsequently experienced high rent and price growth.
+Since 2012, institutional investors entered the single-family rental market in areas that subsequently experienced high rent and house price growth.
 To determine the impact of institutional investors on the housing market, this paper estimates a structural model where institutional investor landlords benefit from economies of scale and market power.
 Overall, institutional investor entry resulted in a tradeoff.
-Renters benefited from lower rents because institutional investors increased the rental supply by 0.58 homes for each home they purchased.
+Renters benefited from lower rents because institutional investors increased the rental supply by 0.52 homes for each home they purchased.
 This expansion occurred because economies of scale outweighed the incentive to use market power to decrease supply.
-However, prospective homeowners had a harder time buying homes: Homeownership decreased by 0.23 homes for each home purchased, and institutional investors caused 21% of the observed price increase in their top decile of markets.
+However, prospective homeowners had a harder time buying homes: Homeownership decreased by 0.21 homes for each home purchased, and institutional investors caused 23% of the observed price increase in their top decile of markets.
 Supply responses dampened these impacts.
 These findings show that economies of scale, not market power, are the driving mechanism behind institutional investor impact in the single-family rental market.

 We examine the determinants of COVID-19 risk exposure in the context of the initial wave in New York City.
 In the first wave of the pandemic, out-of-home activity and household crowding were strongly associated with hospitalization at an individual level.
 After mass layoffs and shelter in place restrictions, out-of-home mobility decreased in importance for the risk of COVID-19 hospitalization, while the household crowding channel remained important.
 A larger share of individuals in crowded housing or with high measures of out-of-home mobility were Black, Hispanic, and lower-income—which contributed to disparities in disease risk.
 We conclude that structural socio-economic inequalities helped determine the cross-section of COVID-19 risk exposure in urban areas.